 Due to the nearly instantaneous response time, 24p motion can appear to stutter, as each frame is held static onscreen for nearly the entire time.
 This can be especially noticeable in slow panning shots when watching movies.

-If this effect bothers you, you can either enable the TV's OLED Motion feature, which can help a bit, or enable the C9's motion interpolation feature.
+If this effect bothers you, you can either enable the TV's OLED Motion feature, which can help a bit, or enable the LG C9's motion interpolation feature.

 The LG C9 is able to play 24p content without judder, regardless of the source.